From geometry to arithmetic of compact hyperbolic Coxeter polytopes: Introduction

 \begin{theoremC} Every maximal sub-$2$-reflective Lorentzian lattice $L$ of signature $(3,1)$ over $\Z[\!\sqrt{2}]$ is isomorphic to one in the following list: 0.5 cm

 0.2 cm (Here, ``$\#$ facets'' denotes the number of facets of the fundamental Coxeter polytope $P$ for the maximal arithmetic hyperbolic reflection subgroup $\OOO_r (L)$, preserving $L$.)

-Moreover, these six lattices are not isomorphic to each other and correspond to six different automorphism groups.
+Moreover, these seven lattices are not isomorphic to each other and correspond to seven different automorphism groups.

-The Coxeter --- Vinberg diagrams of the fundamental Coxeter polytopes for the corresponding maximal arithmetic hyperbolic reflection groups $\OOO_r (L)$ are depicted in Fig.~\ref{fig:thC} excepting the group $\OOO_r(no.~4)$ whose diagram can be found in \texttt{SmaRBA} \cite{SmaRBA}. \end{theoremC}
+The Coxeter --- Vinberg diagrams of the fundamental Coxeter polytopes for the corresponding maximal arithmetic hyperbolic reflection groups $\OOO_r (L)$ are depicted in Fig.~\ref{fig:thC} excepting the group $\OOO_r(no.~4)$ whose diagram can be found in {\bf \texttt{SmaRBA}} \cite{SmaRBA}. \end{theoremC}

-\begin{remark} The program \texttt{SmaRBA} obtained $83$ candidate $\Z[\!\sqrt{2}]$-lattices (up to finite extensions and pairwise isomorphisms) for sub-$2$-reflectivity via the bound $\ta$ from Theorem~\ref{th1}, while using Nikulin's estimate leaves us around $160$ lattices (again up to finite extensions and pairwise isomorphisms).
-One can see that the difference between $\ta$-method and Nikulin's one is not as impressive as for the ground field $\Q$ (cf. Rem.~\ref{rem-ta-Q}).
+\begin{remark} The program {\bf \texttt{SmaRBA}} obtained $83$ candidate $\Z[\!\sqrt{2}]$-lattices (up to finite extensions and pairwise isomorphisms) for sub-$2$-reflectivity via the bound $\ta$ from Theorem~\ref{th1}, while using Nikulin's estimate leaves us around $160$ lattices (again up to finite extensions and pairwise isomorphisms).
+One can see that the difference between the $\ta$-method and Niku\-lin's one is not as big as for the ground field $\Q$ (cf. Rem.~\ref{rem-ta-Q}).
 The author believes that this can be explained by the admissibility condition (it is very restrictive) of Lorentzian quadratic forms over $\Q(\!\sqrt{2})$. \end{remark} 0.2cm

 The author hopes that analysing small ridges can become a useful tool for classifying not only sub-$2$-reflective Lorentzian lattices, but reflective lattices in general.